RobChambersConsultant/intro-to-sql-notes/source/content/index.md

+---
-# Welcome to my SQL notes
+title: Welcome to my SQL notes
+---
-I hope everyone finds this useful
+I hope everyone finds this useful.

-If anything is broken, please send me a message
+If anything is broken, please send me a message.